mscraftsman/devcon2017/docs/Sponsorship.md

 ## Introduction
 After the success of previous years the Mauritius Software Craftsmanship Community (MSCC) is organising the third edition of the Developers Conference in partnership with local and international companies.

-Just like last year, the event is a free of charge, community-driven, three-days IT tech conference hosted annually in Mauritius.
-It’s an event full of business opportunities, professional networking, and attendees can learn about latest software development technologies and methodologies, as well as cloud features and infrastructure.
+Just like last year, the event is a **free of charge, community-driven**, three-days IT tech conference hosted annually in Mauritius.
+It’s an event full of **business opportunities** and **professional networking**.
+Attendees can learn about latest software development technologies and methodologies, as well as cloud features and infrastructure.

 The Developers Conference is planned in partnership with other IT user groups in Mauritius.